 The City and Interior Health are working together to move a number of Interior Health’s community services and programs onto Doyle Avenue in Kelowna’s downtown.

-To accommodate the development and provide more weekend and evening parking the City is expanding the library parkade and building a new parkade on the Memorial Arena property (Doyle Avenue and Ellis Street).
+To accommodate the development and provide more weekend and evening parking the City is expanding the Library Parkade and building a new parkade on the Memorial Arena property (Ellis Street Parkade).

 Library Parkade Expansion

 Construction will start in the fall of 2014, with completion in early 2016.
 The parkade will stay open during construction for short term and monthly parking pass holders.